by Ron Prosek, FaCT Board

 In this episode of "Just the Facts," featuring guest Distinguished Speaker, Justin Nobel, acclaimed journalist and author, a dark and critical issue within the oil and gas industry comes to light--radioactivity in oilfield waste.

-Interns, L to R: Faith, Kelsie, and Catelin
+Interns, L to R: Faith Wilson, Kelsie Lang, and Catelin Bromfield

 "Start by doing what's necessary; then do what's possible; and suddenly you are doing the impossible." - St. Francis of Assisi